bcmohr/my-tg-bot-template/README.md

 ## Disclaimer

 This bot is developed for educational and personal use.
 The author is not responsible for any misuse or damage caused by this software.
-Always ensure you have permission to run .bat files and modify display configurations on the target machine.